-This assay is based on the competition ELISA principle.
+This assay is based on the sandwich ELISA principle.
 Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells as well as a fixed quantity of Horseradish Peroxidase (HRP)-conjugated detection antibody.
-The free antigens (in the standards or samples) and antigens bound to the plate compete to bind to the detection antibody.
-All but the bound HRP-conjugated detection antibody is washed away.
+Standards or samples are added to the wells and the target antigen binds to the capture antibody.
+Unbound Standard or sample is washed away.
+A biotin-conjugated detection antibody is then added which binds to the captured antigen.
+Unbound detection antibody is washed away.
+An Avidin-Horseradish Peroxidase (HRP) conjugate is then added which binds to the biotin.
+Unbound Avidin-HRP conjugate is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
 A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
-The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
-In contrast to typical Sandwich ELISA assays, in competition assay the greater the amount of antigen in the sample, the lower the color development and optical density reading.
+An OD standard curve is generated using known antigen concentrations; the OD of an unknown sample can then be compared to the standard curve in order to determine its antigen concentration.